 Procedure for Receiving Accommodations

-Students previously registered with ADA Services and who have exam accommodations may schedule exams in the Testing Center.
+Students previously registered with Disability Services and who have exam accommodations may schedule exams in the Testing Center.
 However, ADA students are not required nor obligated to take exams in the Testing Center.

 STEP 1: You must pre-approve your chosen dates with your instructor before registering online using the Test Accommodations Request.
 Thus, you will have to have a conversation with your instructors to plan accordingly.
 When you register, you will need to enter two possible dates with starting and ending times.

 The request should be completed at least 2 business days prior to the date the exam will be scheduled to ensure testing space is available and staff are available to adapt exams.

 STEP 2: Be sure you have your Accommodation Sheet with you at all times, so you can select the correct accommodations at the time of registration.
 These are the accommodations that the Coordinator approved for you.

 Before test accommodations are arranged and confirmed via Tracey Williams (815.599.3582), the request will be checked for accuracy.
 Once submitted, the request comes to the Disability Services Coordinator for review, and a confirmation email is sent to you and your instructors which will include the actual test date with accommodations.

 Due to the high volume of exams and limited space in the area, students are strongly encouraged to schedule as early as possible, especially for midterms and final exams.
 On occasions when Disability Services is unable to provide space for students to take an exam due to late delivery of the online Test Accommodations Request, the student will need to make arrangements with the faculty member.